DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 Going through a data warehouse can also be a pain if the data isn't already processed for your needs.
 Before you start hacking together a bunch of SQL queries, give DataSQRL a try because the convenience of [SQRL](../../concepts/sqrl) and the fully automated data management could save you a lot of time.
 DataSQRL can use the same data pipelines that your data warehouse uses as a data source.

-## Custom Data Pipeline
+## Custom Data Layer

 On the other end of the spectrum, your data needs may be so complex that they require a team of data scientists, data engineers, ML specialist, and MLOps to be satisfied.
-In that case, you likely need a custom data pipeline that glues together multiple data systems and are looking at a pretty big project.
+In that case, you likely need a custom data layer that glues together multiple data systems and are looking at a pretty big project.

 However, give DataSQRL a quick try and see if it can get the job done.
 That can save you a lot of trouble.
 We frequently see organizations that think they need to bring in the whole caboodle of data scientists, data engineers, MLOps, etc to build some simple data analytics into their product.
 Don't call the Navy to shoot a sparrow.